Adapta-Projects/Adapta-Nord/README.md

 # Adapta-Nord

 Nord version of <a href="https://github.com/Joshaby/Adapta-Colorpack">Adapta Theme</a>!
-This theme is a fork of Adapta Cyan modified by me!

-Still in beta!

-This theme's colors come from the Nord pallete made by <a href="https://github.com/arcticicestudio/nord">Arctic Ice Studio</a>!

 ## Available colors (in light and nokto versions)

- - Frost Blue
+ - Frost Blue 4

 ## Instalation